damianhakert/damianhakert.github.io/source/posts/2016-09-21-gitlab-8-11-7-released.html.md

 ## Information disclosure through `gon.private_token` JavaScript variable

-Users private token were available through the `gon.private_token` JavaScript variable, leading to a security risk since it *could* be stolen through XSS or other attacks.
+The private user token was available through the `gon.private_token` JavaScript variable, leading to a potential security risk since it could be stolen through XSS or other attacks.
 See [the issue][#18302] for more information.